Kuo-1025/CJCU_Course/README.md

-# Here I put some homework or project that I finished in CJCU.
+# Here I upload some homework or project that I finished in CJCU.